Meet the UEFA Nations League finals contenders

 Coach: Roberto Mancini

 The man who led Italy to their second EURO trophy after over 50 years of wait.
 Before that, Mancini won club trophies as a coach in Italy, England and Turkey, having also been one of the best Italian forwards of his generation – though never that lucky with the Azzurri.
-Can he now lead them to a second trophy in a single year?
+Although he cannot now lead them to a second trophy in a single year, he will be keen to claim third place on home soil.

-"Spain are a great team," Mancini said after the finals draw.
-"They have made some changes in terms of their squad, but they can count on an incredible pool of players in this moment, in the past few years.
-So they are rebuilding the team and they are doing it well, just like us."

 Key player: Gianluigi Donnarumma